 The fellow will be required to engage in teaching and preceptorship of students during selected rotations.

 Fellowship Program Application Process

 The following documents are necessary to be submitted to the Program Director as part of a complete application for the Infectious Diseases Pharmacy Fellowship.
-The deadline for application is January 1.
+The deadline for application is January 4 of each year.

-- Letters of Recommendation: Three letters of recommendation and the ASHP-developed recommendation
+Three letters of recommendation and the ASHP-developed recommendation form are required.

 If you are within three years post-graduation, one letter should be from a faculty member, specifically from a clinical rotation preceptor; one letter from your pharmacy practice residency program director; and one letter from an employer or from someone outside the profession.

 If you are more than three years post-graduation, one letter should be from an employer/supervisor, one letter from your pharmacy practice residency program director, and one letter from someone outside your employment.
 A faculty member still can be used if an ongoing relationship has been maintained.
 No set format is required for the letters, but they need to address your potential for success in the residency program.

 An on-site interview is considered very important and is normally required for a complete application.
 Call 832-355-3114 to arrange and discuss this requirement.
 The on-site interview is normally a full day and will include your presenting a 20-minute in-service on a pharmacy/pharmaceutical topic of your choice to a group of pharmacists.